meyyh/rando/README.md

 ## clippaste
 - clippaste.c & .ahk are for windows
 - keypaste.cpp is for linux
+- you need to be added to the input group then reboot

 - example hyprland bind
   - bind = CTRL, bracketright, exec, /home/meyyh/gits/rando/clippaste/kppp /dev/input/by-path/platform-i8042-serio-0-event-kbd